- How Long Should You Spend in Hakone? - 22 June 2025

 On the overhead rack that runs along the top of the carriage

-In a gap behind the two last seats in every carriage.
+In a gap behind the last five seats in every carriage

-Which of these you can actually use depends on two things – what lines you are travelling on and the size of your suitcase – and this is where people get confused.
+Which of these you can use depends on two things: the lines you are travelling on and the size of your suitcase, and this is where people often get confused.

 The Tokaido Shinkansen